 Instructions

-More rainbow projects you will love!
+More sensory projects you will love!

-- Quick colored salt – You’ll be amazed how easy it is to create colorful sensory salt.
+• Quick colored salt – You’ll be amazed how easy it is to create colorful sensory salt.

-- Looking for a challenge?
+• Looking for a challenge?
 Join this free 7 day activity challenge for kids!

 We are thankful for every share!
 Each time someone shares our posts, our site grows and we are so thankful that we can continue to create unique and simple projects for kids.
-Know a friend who’d like this moon sand recipe?
-Please share it on Facebook or save it to your board on Pinterest.

 19 Easy Monster Crafts for Preschoolers: Super cute and not scary!